List of Pirates of the Caribbean characters: Supporting characters

+Tia Dalma

-Tia DalmaTia Dalma, portrayed by Naomie Harris, appears in Dead Man's Chest and At World's End.
+Tia Dalma, portrayed by Naomie Harris, appears in Dead Man's Chest and At World's End.

 Before the events of the films, Davy Jones, a human, fell in love with the sea goddess Calypso.
 She gave him the task of guiding the spirits of the dead lost at sea to the next world.
 Jones was granted immortality on the condition that he could return to shore once every ten years.
 However, when Jones returned to shore after ten years of service, Calypso failed to appear.
 Feeling betrayed, Davy Jones made a secret agreement with the Pirate Lords, which resulted in Calypso being bound into a human body.
 She took the name Tia Dalma and began to practice Voodoo and Obeah magic.

 It is implied that Tia Dalma and Sparrow became lovers at some point during the latter's adult life.

 In Dead Man's Chest, Jack trades Barbossa's undead monkey for a jar of dirt from Tia Dalma, who tells him that it will protect him from Jones.
 Jack's crew returns to Tia Dalma's shack after Jack is dragged to Davy Jones's Locker by the Kraken.
 She reveals that she has resurrected Barbossa, who will help lead a mission to rescue Jack from the Locker.

 In At World's End, Tia Dalma joins Barbossa, Will, Elizabeth, and the rest of the Black Pearl's crew as they travel to Singapore.
 There, they infiltrate Sao Feng's headquarters to acquire the navigational chart needed to sail to World's End and Davy Jones' Locker.
 When the group rescues Jack, she flirts with him and reminisces about their romantic relationship.
 As the group searches for an escape route back to the mortal world, they encounter numerous souls adrift in the water.
 Tia Dalma tells the group the story of Davy Jones and Calypso, but does not reveal her identity.

 Later, it is revealed that Tia Dalma is actually Calypso.
 Her true motives for resurrecting Barbossa and Jack are unveiled when it is learned that both are Pirate Lords of the Brethren Court.
-Each has their respective "Pieces of Eight", the talismans necessary to free Calypso.
+Each has their respective "Pieces of Eight", the totems necessary to free Calypso.
 She resurrected Barbossa to obtain his Piece, and rescued Jack because his Piece went with him to Davy Jones' Locker.
 Upon arrival at Shipwreck Cove, she reminds Barbossa of her power by gripping his hand and temporarily rendering it skeletal.
 She warns him that it was only by her power that he is alive again and that he must fulfill their agreement to release her.
 If he fails, she will kill him.